 Please make your request via the Patient Access System, in person or by post

 Please use the Patient Access System or you can call into the surgery with your request or you can send it to us by post, enclosing a stamped addressed envelope for us to return your prescription.

 Allow Enough Time For Processing and Delivery

-Please give two full working days' notice for repeat requests (exclude weekends and public holidays).
-This means that a prescription ordered on Thursday afternoon will not be available until Tuesday afternoon, or the following Thursday afternoon.
+Please give up to five working days' notice for repeat requests (excluding weekends and public holidays).
+This means that under normal circumstances, a prescription ordered on Thursday afternoon will not be available until the following Thursday afternoon.
 The practice, will endeavour to process requests more quickly where possible.